Evelyn Stevens (cyclist): Career

 She competed at the 2012 Summer Olympics in the women's road race, finishing 24th.
 In July 2014, Stevens competed at the Giro d'Italia and Thüringen Rundfahrt over 17 consecutive days of racing, finishing 14th and 1st respectively.

-On February 27, 2016, Stevens rode the current UCI Hour record for women at the Olympic Training Center Velodrome in Colorado, United States with a distance of 47.980 km.
-She broke the record set January 22 by Australian Bridie O'Donnell in Adelaide, Australia by 1.1 km.
+On February 27, 2016, Stevens rode to a new UCI Hour record for women at the Olympic Training Center Velodrome in Colorado, United States, with a distance of 47.980 km.
+She broke the record set January 22 by Australian Bridie O'Donnell in Adelaide, Australia, by 1.1 km.
 Stevens was one of only three women (along with Trixi Worrack and Ellen van Dijk) to win four gold medals in the women's team time trial at the UCI Road World Championships.